MrBatschner/Polladen/README.md

 | `pair` | Pairs _polladen_  with the given remote-id and channel-id to a motor (see your motors instruction manual) |
 | `change-direction` | Changes the direction of the motor for up and down commands (see your motors instruction manual) |

+## PID files

+To prevent several instances of _Polladen_ to run at the same time, it can create and look for a PID file.
+Use the `--pidfile` command line parameter for that.

 ## Examples